rademacher-p/stats-learn/Documentation/Journals/app_notes.md

       - Dirichlet **benefit** = purest empirical learner for high variance data?!
   - Discontinuous funcs?
 (NN UAT only holds for continuous)

+- Need better NN architectures and optimizers to *maximize* overfitting!!
+  - Comment on **excessive** DOF and train time for DNN!

 - If |X| >> N, the prior mean will tend to be used with high probability and the effects of alpha_0 will be negligible.
 Bad for demonstrating empirical Dirichlet.